kdudka/predator/README.md

      - same as for GCC

    * LLVM develop library and header files
-     - on Fedora provided by a package called 'llvm-devel'
+     - on Fedora provided by a package called `llvm-devel`

 (2) Build Predator from sources
 -------------------------------
-You can use the 'switch-host-llvm.sh' script to rebuild Code Listener and Predator against a LLVM build of your choice.
-For details, please run 'switch-host-llvm.sh' without any arguments.
+You can use the `switch-host-llvm.sh` script to rebuild Code Listener and Predator against a LLVM build of your choice.
+For details, please run `switch-host-llvm.sh` without any arguments.
 The script needs to be run in the same directory as this README is.
 If it fails, make sure your environment is sane.
 Especially check the PATH and LD_LIBRARY_PATH environment variables.
 On recent Linux distributions, you can simply use the following command:

     make llvm

 or

     ./switch-host-llvm.sh /usr/share/llvm/cmake

 (3) Usage